jfmartinz/ResourceHub/README.md

 Contributing to this repo benefits not just you, but the entire **community**.
 It not only help you start your open source journey but also empowers fellow developers to excel in their careers using the recommended resources found by the community.

 ## Category
-These are the current available categories in the project<br>
+Here are the currently available categories in the project.<br>
 - [Web Development](https://github.com/jfmartinz/ResourceHub/tree/main/Web%20Development)
 - [UI & UX Design](https://github.com/jfmartinz/ResourceHub/tree/main/UI-UX%20Design)